pikvm/pikvm/docs/msd.md

     The switch affects the settings of the future connection.
 For non-v3 devices, you need to either reboot your server or otherwise reinitialize the connection.

+!!! warning "Advanced Linux knowledge is necessary for some advanced aspects that are not part of the normal use case.
+IE: making larger flash files will need a different file location and those instructions will need to be modified.
+The following instructions are for you to have something to start with."

 -----
 ## Disable MSD